-Your iPhone, iPad, iPod touch and Mac provide a global setting for representing specific quantities of temperature in apps.
+Your Apple devices provide a global setting for representing specific quantities of temperature in apps.
 You can switch between displaying the temperature in either Celsius or Fahrenheit.
 Apps that support this feature, including Apple’s stock Weather app, honor this setting to display the temperature in your preferred unit regardless of your regional settings.

-  1) On your iOS device, go to Settings → General → Language & Region.
+- Go to Settings > General > Language & Region.

-  The value can be changed independently of regional settings, like language, keyboard, date and time and more.
-This feature requires iOS 10.0 or later.
+The value can be changed independently of regional settings, like language, keyboard, date and time, and more.

-  1) Launch the Weather app on your iOS device.
+- Launch the Weather app on your iPhone.

 Try asking Siri what the current temperature is after switching between Celsius and Fahrenheit.

 As mentioned, iOS honors your global temperature unit setting for smart home control (i.e., “Hey Siri, set the temperature in the Chicago house to 72 degrees”).

 And if you happen to be a happy Apple Watch owner, your global temperature unit set in the Settings app on your iPhone will be carried over to the Weather app and other supported apps on your wearable device, including any complications that display the current temperature.